SmartBaby626/pybeans_lib/README.md

 Firstly, import the module:

     import py-bEaNs_lib
+    from py-bEans_lib import pybeans
   Then to encode use:

-    py-bEaNs_lib.bean("This code is a sacrifice to the bean lords") and to decode:
+    pybeans.bean("This code is a sacrifice to the bean lords") and to decode:

-    py-bEaNs_lib.debean("Im too lazy to generate some actually encoded text for this tutorial")
+    pybeans.debean("Im too lazy to generate some actually encoded text for this tutorial")

 ## Reviews
 480g of my 500g can of baked beans recommend this product!